2021 Solomon Islands unrest

 The 2021 Solomon Islands unrest was a series of demonstrations and violent riots in Solomon Islands from 24 to 27 November 2021.

-It started off as a peaceful protest against the government's decision to recognize China over Taiwan.
-However, it turned out violent as protesters attempted to storm Parliament to depose Prime Minister Sogavare.
-Businesses, mainly in Honiara's Chinatown district, were burnt and looted.
+It started off as a peaceful protest against the government's decision to recognize the People's Republic of China over Taiwan.
+However, it turned violent as protesters attempted to storm the parliament to depose Prime Minister Manasseh Sogavare.
+Many businesses, especially Chinese businesses located in Honiara's Chinatown, were targeted by protestors, and were burned and looted.
 A police station was set on fire.

 The government responded by deploying the police in which they used tear gas on the protesters.
 They also requested the Australian Government for support.
 As a result, Australia deployed the Australian Federal Police and Defence Force.
 Papua New Guinea and Fiji dispatched peacekeepers while New Zealand deployed police and troops.

-Prime Minister Sogavare resisted calls to resign, saying that the decision is upon the floor of parliament.
-A no confidence motion was signed by an opposition member; however, it was defeated in parliament on 6 December 2021 as lawmakers voted to keep the Prime Minister in power.
+Following the unrest, Prime Minister Sogavare said the "innocent people of Malaita have been lied to by these agents of Taiwan" and described the riots as an "attempted illegal coup".
+Sogavare resisted calls to resign, and defeated a vote of no-confidence in the parliament on 6 December 2021.

 Background

 Solomon Islands had historically been in a state of ethnic conflict until 2003, when Australia deployed a peacekeeping mission.
 The residents of Malaita, the nation's most populous island, have often complained that their island is neglected by the central government.

-In 2019, the central government under Prime Minister Manasseh Sogavare withdrew recognition of the Republic of China (Taiwan) and established relations with the mainland People's Republic of China.
+In 2019, the central government under Sogavare withdrew recognition of Taiwan and established relations with the People's Republic of China.
 Malaita Province, however, continued to be supported by Taiwan and the United States, the latter sending US$25 million of aid to the island in 2020.
 The premier of Malaita Province, Daniel Suidani, also held an independence referendum in 2020 which the national government has dismissed as illegitimate.
 Rising unemployment and poverty, worsened by the border closure during the COVID-19 pandemic, have also been cited as a cause of the unrest.
 Chinese businesses were also accused of giving jobs to foreigners instead of locals.